How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 The upper triode in the schematic above has a dual function.
 It acts as a normal gain stage by outputting an inverted signal at its plate but also acts like a cathode follower by outputting a non-inverted signal at its cathode.

 The upper and lower cathodes are tied together.
 All of the lower triode's input signal flows from the upper cathode.
-With the lower grid held constant, signal voltage fluctuations on the lower cathode alter the electron flow from the cathode to the plate which creates an amplified signal on the lower cathode's plate.
+With the lower grid held constant by the AC Shunt cap, signal voltage fluctuations on the lower cathode alter the electron flow from the cathode to the plate which creates an amplified signal on the lower cathode's plate.

-The tail resistor creates the relatively high voltage (around 32.5v DC) needed for the cathode follower function of the upper cathode.
+The tail resistor and presence circuit resistance creates the relatively high voltage (around 32.5v DC) needed for the cathode follower function of the upper cathode.
 It also supplies a near constant current flow shared between the two cathodes--as current increases through the upper cathode the current decreases through the lower and vice versa.

 The 470 ohm cathode resistor creates a 1.5 volt difference between both tubes' grid and cathode.
 Its 470 ohm value shared between the two cathodes is the equivalent of each triode having a 940 ohm cathode resistor so the phase inverter is biased warm.